Blood and Tissue Fluid – Exchange and Transport Ep 11

 It’s quite difficult to get your head around formation of tissue fluid.
 Just remember that there are different types of pressure in action at each end of the capillary bed.

-- Hydrostatic pressure forces movement of fluid from the capillaries to the tissue at the arteriole end.
+• Hydrostatic pressure forces fluid from the capillaries into the tissue fluid at the arteriole end.

-- Oncotic pressure (osmosis) draws fluid back into the capillaries from the tissue at the venule end.
+• Osmosis ensure water returns to the capillaries from the tissue fluid at the venule end.